panks/ChatGPTSidebarNav/docs/README.md

 3. Click any entry in the sidebar to jump back to that turn; click **Collapse** to hide the panel until you need it again.
 4. Click the toolbar icon a second time to remove the sidebar and all highlights.

-## Development notes

-- No build step is required; every script listed in the manifest ships as-is.
-- Keep files short (<300 lines) and well-commented.
-Additional functionality should be split into helper modules before exceeding that limit.

 ## Future ideas

 - Persist collapsed/expanded state per session.